 The table below contains the fields that are transported in the MT101 Message.
 The last column (comments) provides further explanation about the fields.
 Read them carefully.

 Read this page on the SWIFT formatting rules and Character sets of MT Messages to get the additional information and understand what 16x, 5n, 34x and the format of the field options mean.

 As usual, there is more in this message than meets the eye.
 The following narrative and notes allow to get a deeper understanding of the message content.

 Narrative and note 1 (Main purpose of this MT101)

-The Sender (SGOBFRPP), Saint Gobain sends a multiple transactions MT101 with a single debit account.
-The ordering customer account is therefore present in the sequence A. After execution, the funds for the all the transactions are debited from the ordering customer account.
-Each sequence B occurence contains the field 50a Instructing Party which specifies the subsidiary company on behalf of which the parent company, SGOBFRPP, sends the payment intruction.
+The Sender (PUBGFRPP), Publicis Group, sends multiple transactions MT101 with a single debit account.
+The ordering customer account is therefore present in the sequence A. After execution, the funds for all the transactions are debited from the ordering customer account.
+Each sequence B occurrence contains the field 50a Instructing Party which specifies the subsidiary company on behalf of which the parent company, PUBGFRPP, sends the payment instruction.

 Narrative and note 2 (Transactions 1 and 2 in this MT101)

 For the first two transactions, the beneficiaries are located respectively in Switzerland and in Italy.
 The two countries are in the SEPA Area and the transactions are in Euro currencies and with shared fees.
 So both transactions can be settled as SEPA Credit Transfers through a local clearing system like STEP2.